vlouf/dealias/README.md

 ## Installation

+UNRAVEL is available on [PyPI](https://pypi.org/project/unravel/).
 The easiest method for installing UNRAVEL is to use pip:

 ```pip install unravel```